madhy/TestProject/readme2.md

- the time is what is what ....... edited from master branch edited this file in featureA branch edited this file in featatureA
+ the time is what is what ....... edited from master branch edited this file in featureA branch edited this file in featatureA b c